Hazem-Ben-Khalfallah/VocalFinder/README.md

 - configure the microphone sensitivity.
 The effectiveness of whistle detection depends on built-in microphone and number of noises and sounds of surrounding.
 - configure how the alert should stop.
 Should it stop at the voice signal end or should it continue until being stopped manually.
 - configure signal minimum duration before triggering the alert.
+- configure screen Brightness when alarm is on.

 ## Snapshots
 <p>